 The big question many of us have is where does the South Buffalo Team of bench warmers stand on the issue?
 Brian Higgins, Tim Kennedy, East Aurora Jim Comerford, and the McKinley Circle Lady have been strangely silent on the proposed fieldhouse.
 They are preventing the neighborhood children from a great opportunity, because they don't want to see Kearns look good.
 If they speak out, Brown might not let them appear in one of his future political ads.
 Very sad.
 Fortunately, the Common Council has the votes to override Deputy Mayor Brown's veto.

 I wrote this article because a friend asked me to do so, and the complex is a good idea.
-Mickey Kearns is a good man and a friend of mine.
-I'd like to see Mickey step it up and pay more attention to the people in his district that actually get things done, instead of the city hall types crawling around him.
-If you would like to see this project move forward, you are encouraged to email Byron Brown at email@example.com or call his office at 851-4841.
+On a side note, I'd like to see Mickey step it up and pay more attention to the people in his district that actually get things done, instead of the city hall types crawling around him.
+If you would like to see this project move forward, you are encouraged to email Byron Brown at firstname.lastname@example.org or call his office at 851-4841.